GauravGupta0216/Movify/README.md

     cd movify
     open Movify.xcodeproj
     ```
-2. Install dependencies using CocoaPods:
-    ```bash
-    pod install
-    ```
-3. Build and run the app on a simulator or a physical device.
+2. Build and run the app on a simulator or a physical device.

 ## Technologies Used